Welcome to today's edition of the Rush 24-7 podcast.

 And I don't mind offering it to them.

-Now there's something else happening out there, and this is this is in and of itself, it's multifaceted.
+And this is, in and of itself, it's multifaceted.

 The second part of the question is, knowing what he knows now, would George W. Bush have gone to war with Iraq and Saddam Hussein?

-Not one reporter has called the haughty John Kerry, who served in Vietnam, the current Secretary of State, and said, Mr. Secretary, knowing what you know now, would you vote once again with George W. Bush?
+Not one reporter has called the haughty John Kerry, who served in Vietnam, the current Secretary of State, and said, Mr. Secretary, knowing what you know now, would you vote once again with George W. Bush to authorize the use of force and the invasion of Iraq in 2002, 2003, whenever it was.

-The point is that, and by uh there's something else to everybody is saying it's inevitable, the Republicans are going to get this question.
+The point is that, and there's something else to everybody is saying it's inevitable that Republicans are going to get this question.

 Why is it inevitable?